How Does MS Wreak Its Damage?

 However, if glial cells are killed, they are less able to keep up with repair.
 Some of the new research for an MS cure is focused on transporting new glial cells to the site of myelin damage to help encourage reconstruction.

-Where Damage Occurs
+Where Does the Damage Occur?

 Myelin damage can occur anywhere in the spinal cord and/or brain, which is why MS symptoms may vary from person to person.
 Depending on the location and severity of the white blood cell attack, symptoms may include: